soundproofing foam

 • Sterndrive: A sterndrive is an inboard drive and outboard motor combined.

-You can use soundproofing materials to noticeably reduce noise and improve sound quality regardless of the boat’s motor type.
+You can use soundproofing materials to reduce noise and improve sound quality regardless of the boat’s motor type.

 How to Soundproof the Boat Engine and Products to Use

-• Thoroughly read all instructions provided with soundproofing materials and adhesives before getting started
+• Thoroughly read all instructions provided with soundproofing materials and adhesives before getting started.

-• Make templates to make sure you cut the right-sized soundproofing panels
+• Make templates to make sure you cut the right-sized soundproofing panels.

-• Be sure to leave adequate ventilation
+• Be sure to leave adequate ventilation.

-• Avoid placing sound insulation materials in any wet areas unless the material is waterproof
+• Avoid placing sound insulation materials in any wet areas unless the material is waterproof.

-• Keep a minimum of six inches clear between soundproofing and exhaust manifolds
+• Keep a minimum of six inches clear between soundproofing and exhaust manifolds.

-• Use sharp tools when cutting soundproofing materials for a clean cut
+• Use sharp tools when cutting soundproofing materials for a clean cut.

-• Seal all edges, joints and corners with seam tape to keep water out
+• Seal all edges, joints and corners with seam tape to keep water out.

-The Quiet Barrier™ Specialty Composite has multiple barriers and foam levels for maximum strength.
-You can choose an easy peel-and-stick backing, so you can place it easily and it can stay in place, giving you reliable and consistent noise protection on your boat.
-You’ll only need a few basic tools, such as a utility knife and a tape measure, to install Quiet Barrier™ Specialty Composite.
+The Quiet Barrierâ„¢ Specialty Composite has multiple barriers and foam levels for maximum strength.
+You can choose an easy peel-and-stick backing to place it easily and stay in place, giving you reliable and consistent noise protection on your boat.
+You’ll only need a few basic tools, such as a utility knife and a tape measure, to install Quiet Barrierâ„¢ Specialty Composite.
 Adding this soundproofing barrier around your boat engine makes it easier for you and your boat passengers to relax and enjoy the ride, free of the most troubling noises boat riders usually experience.

-You can also use Quiet Barrier™ to line the hull or cabin walls or use it as a cabin carpet underlayment.
-Our Quiet Barrier™ Speciality Composite includes:
+You can also use Quiet Barrierâ„¢ to line the hull or cabin walls or as a cabin carpet underlayment.
+Our Quiet Barrierâ„¢ Speciality Composite includes:

 You can also use the following noise-blocking barriers to soundproof your boat:

-• Fiberglass composites: Fiberglass composites are designed to go wherever you would put regular insulating materials.
-Our Quiet Barrier™ Fiberglass Composite is perfect to silence noisy pipes or to apply to the ceiling.
+• Fiberglass composites: Fiberglass composites are designed to go wherever you put regular insulating materials.
+Our Quiet Barrierâ„¢ Fiberglass Composite is perfect for silencing noisy pipes or applying to the ceiling.
 These barriers are extremely flexible, so they can fit just about anywhere you need noise control.

-• Mass loaded vinyl barriers: Mass loaded vinyl (MLV) is as tough as it sounds.
+• Mass-loaded vinyl barriers: Mass-loaded vinyl (MLV) is as tough as it sounds.
 MLV barriers are made of salt, small metal particles and sand.
 They add mass to block sound waves and keep them from penetrating walls and ceilings.
-You might use easy-to-install Quiet Barrier™ MD Soundproofing Material to line cabin walls and keep out boat engine noise.
+You might use easy-to-install Quiet Barrierâ„¢ MD Soundproofing Material to line cabin walls and avoid boat engine noise.

-• Temporary barriers: Our Quiet Barrier™ Acoustic Quilts offer a quick and simple soundproofing solution for a variety of situations.
+• Temporary barriers: Our Quiet Barrierâ„¢ Acoustic Quilts offer a quick and simple soundproofing solution for various situations.
 These fiberglass quilts feature a vinyl cover and are designed to absorb sound.
-You can lay them on the floor, line hulls, cover hatches or line engine compartments and watch your family get restful sleep.
+You can lay them on the floor, line hulls, cover hatches or line engine compartments, and watch your family get restful sleep.

 If you have an outboard motor, you may have an engine cover called the cowling.
-Typically, a cowling does very little to reduce motor noise on its own.
+Typically, a cowling does very little to reduce motor noise.
 Consider lining the cowling with acoustic foam panels with aluminum facing.
 These panels are designed to handle high-heat areas and are available with peel-and-stick backing for easy installation.
 The aluminum surface helps protect the foam from heat, grease and fuel.
 You can cut panels to the size you need and place them inside the cowling to eliminate unwanted sounds.
 You’ll want to cover the inside of the cowling as much as possible without blocking air vents or touching moving parts.

 Other Soundproof Cow Products to Reduce Boat Noise